oregev11/crystoper/README.md

 # Crystoper - Crystallization Conditions Predictor
 The `crystoper` repository is aimed for predicting diffracting crystallization conditions for proteins based on their sequence.
 It demonstrate a scalable approach for model training and development.

 Current version (0.1) implements:
 1. downloading entries and poly-entities data as *.json files from the PDB.
 2. Parsing and processing the data into csv file.
-3. Training an ESM and BART based model to predict crystallization conditions based on the PDB data.
+3. Use transfet learning and train an ESM and BART based model to predict crystallization conditions from the protein seqeunce.
 4. Using our trained model (called `ESMCcomplex`) to predict crystallization conditions for sequences.

 NOTE: Our model, `ESMCcomplex` Was trained on ~113K instances for 20 epochs and did not converge.
 A better architecture of the model  may very likely result in better performance.
 We hope to provide such a model in the near future.
 Nevertheless, this repo is a great basis for (1) acquiring the PDB data and (2) training a better model.
 ENJOY!

-# Background
+# Biochemical Background
 Crystallography is the golden standard for accurately determining a protein 3D structure.
-The process has 4 main steps:
+The process can be devided into 4 main steps:
-1. purification - purifying the protein in high quantity.
+1. purification - purifying the protein.
 2. crystallization - producing crystals of the protein.
 3. X-RAY diffraction - omitting x-ray radiation on the crystals and monitor the diffraction.
-4. solving the proteins structure based onf the diffraction pattern.
+4. Structure solving - solving the proteins structure based onf the diffraction pattern.

-This work focuses on step 2 - **finding the proper crystallization conditions**
+This work focuses on step 2 - **finding the proper crystallization conditions for a protein based on its primary sequence**

+# Our Approach
+The biochemiacl proerties of proteins are dervied almost exclusively from the protein primary seqeunce.
+Many models that try to predict various protien features based on their sequence (2D/3D fold, enzimatic activity, interacting proteins) exists.
+The proper assay conditions for a protein to form diffracting crystals can be viewed as a property derived from the protein sequence.

+Here we tried to harnse the embedding power of a protein languge model (ESM) and natural languge model (BART) to train a model that can predict proper crystalization conditions based on the protein seqeunce.

 # Datasets
 Data was taken from PDB (Protein Data Bank, https://www.rcsb.org/).